In the era of making money online, so many people want to know how to become a better writer.

 It structures your thoughts, which makes writing easier.
 You can produce a good article this way.
 The ones I’ve done with this process don’t turn out too badly.

 The problem with this method is that it’s boring as hell.

-The Writing Cooperative offers this piece of advice when it comes to writing an outline:
+The Writing Cooperative offers this piece of advice when it comes to writing an outline for content:

 **The first draft is about you and the story.
 Nothing else, and no one else. **Make it what you want, and don’t worry about how others will perceive it.

-I haven’t written any articles on this blog with an outline.
+I haven’t produced any content on this blog with an outline.